klineliab/learning-git/README.md

 # Demo

-This is a leaning git demo readme file
+This is a leaning git demo readme file, exsiting!!